jefmathiot/roxanne/README.md

 # Roxanne

-Roxanne allows you to monitor Continuous Integration servers or other sources (server or applications monitoring) and to publish the results using a notifier.
+Roxanne allows you to aggregate the status of Continuous Integration jobs or other sources and to publish the results on a BigVisibleThing™ (traffic light, lava lamp, whatever).

 [![Build Status](https://travis-ci.org/servebox/roxanne.png)](https://travis-ci.org/servebox/roxanne)